 One of our entertainments in the teen center was slap boxing.
 Slap boxing is similar to real boxing, but instead of punching your opponent, you slap him.
 I was a very good boxer and slap boxer, but always made sure that Cecil beat me.

 JOHNNY OUTLAW - Johnny Outlaw had a reputation as a very tough guy.
 I did not know him except by reputation.
 One dark night I was on the corner with two other guys and Johnny Outlaw came down the street with two women.
 They were arguing.
 Johnny would periodically slap one of the women.

-Johnny shouted, "Yeah, help her you FMF", and leaped straight into the air about four feet - an impressive display.
-I really did not want to fight Johnny Outlaw - fighting a big tough guy with a 4 feet vertical leap is a bad idea.
+Outlaw shouted, "Yeah, help her you FMF", and leaped straight into the air about four feet - an impressive display.
+I really did not want to fight Johnny Outlaw - fighting a big tough guy with a 4 feet vertical leap is a bad idea and he was likely armed.
 Fortunately he stopped abusing the woman so I did not have to interfere.

 HAND TO HAND COMBAT

 John and I also experimented with fighting knives.
 I was surprised that it was not that difficult to kick a knife out of an assailants hand.

 One of the interesting techniques of getting a fight started was for the "Booster", a small guy, to start the fight.
 After the fight is started the friends of the booster join in and thrash the targeted individual.